pndni/Charge_GM_WM_Properties_Pipeline/README.md

    t1=$(./findfile.sh $indir t1w.nii)
    ```
    will find a file ending with `t1w.nii` in `$indir`.
+6. Decide if you will be using the advanced eddy correction for DTI processing (see [below](#Eddy-Correction)).
-6. Create  a file named `subject_list` which contains a list of each subject, separated by newlines.
+7. Create  a file named `subject_list` which contains a list of each subject, separated by newlines.
 For the directory
-   structure above.
+   structure above:
    ```bash
    sub1
    sub2